 Utilizing text fields effectively can require some thought and planning.
 Note that standard aviation lexicon employs many acronyms, such as TCAS, VFR, FL, etc., and they must be correctly entered or they will not be “found.”
 Until August 2009, ASRS textual data has employed many FAA abbreviations, such as FLC for Flight Crew, ALT for Altitude.
-While the ASRS Database Online utilizes a “look-up table” to convert many of these for you, you may also find it useful to reference the Encode and Decode abbreviations list and search (for example) for both “FLC” and “Flight Crew” to produce the most comprehensive results based on our recent changes.
+While the ASRS Database Online utilizes a “look-up table” to convert many of these for you, you may also find it useful to reference the ASRS Abbreviations list and search (for example) for both “FLC” and “Flight Crew” to produce the most comprehensive results based on our recent changes.
 You may enter text search terms in upper or lower case – the online search tool will make all necessary conversions.

 We strongly suggest that for better text search results you use as many variations of a word as possible including its abbreviation.
 For example, if a user is looking for reports that reference the word "takeoff" in a reports' body of text, the terms/words "tkof," "take off," and "take-off," should also be included in the search strategy in order to obtain the best possible results.